-The Anti-Money Laundering Council (AMLC) Philippines is the government agency tasked to implement the provisions of Republic Act No. 9160, also known as the "Anti-Money Laundering Act of 2001" (AMLA), as amended, and Republic Act No. 10168, also known as the "Terrorism Financing Prevention and Suppression Act of 2012" (TFPSA).
+The Anti-Money Laundering Council (AMLC) Philippines is the government agency tasked to implement the provisions of Republic Act No. 9160, also known as the "Anti-Money Laundering Act of 2001" (AMLA), and Republic Act No. 10168, also known as the "Terrorism Financing Prevention and Suppression Act of 2012" (TFPSA).
+The company adheres to following all its related resolutions and amendments.
+The company has a manual prevention program, orientation and protocol with regards to these matters.

 It is the Philippines' central anti-money laundering/counter-terrorism financing (AML/CTF) authority, and financial intelligence unit (FIU).